devopvoid/webrtc-java/README.md

 ```

 ### Supported Platforms
-Maven Central artifacts are going to contain native libraries that can be loaded on the following platforms:
+Maven Central artifacts contain native libraries that can be loaded on the following platforms:

 | Operating System | Architecture | Artifact ID                |
 | ---------------- |--------------|----------------------------|